51Degrees/documentation/src/concepts/configuration/builders/buildingfromconfiguration.md

 @startsnippet{dotnet}
 In .NET, @pipelinebuilder relies on reflection to find the correct builder to build the @flowelements required by the configuration.
-For this reason, it is necessary for the libraries that contain the @elementbuilders for those @flowelement to be loaded.
+For this reason, it is necessary for the libraries that contain the @elementbuilders for each @flowelement to be loaded.
 This can be done in a number of ways:
 * loading the library by calling a method in code;
 * adding a library to a config file to be loaded;